xujiahuayz/defi-econ/README.md

 cd ..
 ```

-- run the following command to fetch defi-related data:
+- run the following command to fetch defi-related data (Subgraph query now deprecated):
 ```zsh
 python scripts/fetch_main.py --start "YYYY-MM-DD" --end "YYYY-MM-DD"
 ```

 Notes: This script runs on a montly basis.
 This script will fetch defi-related data from the first day of the month specified by the --start to the end of the day of the month of specified by the --end.
-For example python scripts/fetch_main.py --start "2022-05-01" -- end "2022-12-01" will fetch the data from May 2022 to Dec 2022.
+For example python scripts/fetch_main.py --start "2020-05-18" -- end "2023-01-31" will fetch the data from May 2020 to Jan 2023.
 Meanwhile, the script will automatically detect the unfinished fetching dates during the specified period.
 The data generated will be placed under ['data'](data)

 - Second, run the following command to plot defi-related graphs: